Self-Imagine: Effective Unimodal Reasoning with Multimodal Models using Self-Imagination: Analysis

-\paragraph{Image helps with shorter and more complex questions.} Following \autoref{subsec: math}, we investigate the impact of the image in the reasoning process with increasing question length.
-As shown in \autoref{fig:bbh_qlen_acc}, the image helps when the corresponding question is simpler and shorter and when the questions are more complex.
-Generating high-quality HTML is also easier for simpler and shorter questions, which benefits the \vlm during question answering with the appropriate image.
-However, with increasing question length, the generated HTMLs tend to ignore some of the information or can not summarize all information in a structured manner.
+\paragraph{Image helps with shorter (\gemini) and more complex questions (\llava).} Following \autoref{subsec: math}, we investigate the impact of the image in the reasoning process with increasing question length.
+Here, we observe distinct behaviors in two {\vlm}s.
+As depicted in \autoref{fig:bbh_qlen_acc}, \llava benefits from images with both simpler, shorter questions and more complex ones, while \gemini's performance declines as question length increases.
+Generating high-quality HTML is also easier for simpler and shorter questions, which benefits both {\vlm}s during question answering with the appropriate image.
+However, with longer questions, the generated HTMLs tend to ignore some information or can not summarize all information in a structured manner.
 This results in lower performance compared to without image setup.
-In contrast, \autoref{fig:bbh_qlen_acc} shows higher performance for with-image setup when the question length exceeds 120 words.
-This category includes the \tso of seven objects task, which requires tracking seven objects during multiple swaps.
-As mentioned earlier, the image depicts the role of each object in the question and their swaps, which simplifies the reasoning process.

-\paragraph{Why does the image hurt?} Apart from tasks that benefit from having an image, some tasks also perform worse after incorporating an image into the reasoning process.
+\paragraph{Why does the image hurt?} Despite the benefits observed in certain tasks, incorporating images into the reasoning process can worsen performance in others.
 We observe that the reason behind the performance drop-off is two-fold: (1) images generated from HTML are incorrect or missing information, and (2) generated images cannot depict the reasoning process.

-As mentioned in the previous sections, \vlm is not good at showing swaps, additions, or deletions in the HTML.
-Therefore, without images, responses are better when the questions have swaps, insertions, and deletions of elements (\tso of three objects, \pt).
+As mentioned in the previous sections, \vlm is not good at showing/tracking swaps, additions, or deletions in the HTML.
+Therefore, without images, responses are better when the questions have swaps, insertions, and deletions of elements.
+In \du and \nav tasks, the images generated from HTML often fail to accurately represent the questions.
+In \du, \llava generated HTML can not fully maintain the date, month, and year pattern mentioned in the question text (\autoref{tab:du_img_hurt}) which further confuses the \vlm while performing reasoning with the image.
+Similarly, in \nav, \gemini generated HTML can not effectively depict the progression of navigation steps mentioned in the question text.

-For \du and \gs tasks, the images generated from HTMLs most of the time are incorrect given the question.
-One reason is HTMLs can not depict the progression of forming a shape (\gs) mentioned in the question text.
-Another reason is that HTML can not fully maintain the date, month, and year pattern mentioned in the question text (\autoref{tab:du_img_hurt}) which further confuses the \vlm while performing reasoning with the image.
+\paragraph{Why \tso is hard?} To analyze the performance of \ours in multi-variable tracking tasks, we experiment with \tso (TSO) tasks.
+These tasks are inherently difficult as they require tracking multiple objects and their attributes through consecutive swaps.